ABOUT

 Born in Lancashire in 1953, I have drawn for as long as I can remember and still consider drawing to be the most important of artistic skills.
 I attended Burnley College of Art to complete my A levels and an Art Foundation Degree, going on to Ripon College of Education to train as an Art teacher.
 It was only after early retirement to take on a caring role that I began to paint in earnest and later concentrated on my own artistic practise.
 Being at home for long periods of time, I started to paint what was around me and so I specialised in still life

-My crisply painted, carefully composed still lifes evoke a sense of the familiar and occasionally a sense of fun.
+My still life paintings evoke a sense of the familiar and occasionally a sense of fun.
 I aim to contemporise the traditional genre of still life, displaying a modern, illustrative quality and capturing moments which are often overlooked.
 Some of my paintings suggest a human presence or familiar narrative which resounds with the viewer.
 A book, left open for a moment or a coat thrown casually on a chair back indicate that someone has been here and may return,

 I work from my studio at home in Cheshire, exhibit in galleries around the country, and in 2019 was elected a member of the Manchester Academy of Fine Arts.
 I am also a member of the Society of Catholic Artists.